pineunity/apmec/doc/source/user/vnffg_usage_guide.rst

 Creating the VNFFGD
 ~~~~~~~~~~~~~~~~~~~

-Once OpenStack/Devstack along with Tacker has been successfully installed,
+Once OpenStack/Devstack along with Apmec has been successfully installed,
 deploy a sample VNFFGD template such as the one `here <https://github.com/
 openstack/apmec/tree/master/samples/tosca-templates/vnffgd/
 tosca-vnffgd-sample.yaml>`_.